-Transsexual people assume a gender identity that differs from the biological sex.
+Transsexual people assume a gender identity that differs from biological sex.
 Which medical problems have these people?
 Are they informed about the consequences of their decision to don’t-assume their biological sex?
+Are transsexuals’ serious health problems known?

 Transsexuals’ serious health problems

-The bioethical question is whether these people would choose to assume their biological sex and overcome the gender dysphoria.
-Read our special report on this difficult matter HERE.
+The bioethical question is whether these people would choose to assume their biological sex and overcome gender dysphoria and in which measure they are adequated informed Read our special report on this difficult matter HERE.

 Photo Psychology Today Pexels